Charles Lavigne: Reception and setup

-Though Bishop Charles made attempts to construct his residence and an educational institution in Kottayam town, he could not do them because of the ongoing disagreements with non-Catholics during that time.
+Though Charles made attempts to construct his residence and an educational institution in Kottayam town, he could not do them because of the ongoing disagreements with non-Catholics during that time.
 So, with the permission from ecclesiastical authorities, he moved his seat to Changanacherry that had a bigger church than Edacat and had a higher Catholic population.
-While maintaining the name, Vicariate of Kottayam, he moved to Changanacherry after two years on 16 September1890.
+While maintaining the name, Vicariate of Kottayam, he moved to Changanacherry after two years on 16 September 1890.

 Contributions in Kerala

 Considering the ardent desire of the Syrian Christians, Bishop Charles worked hard for the development of his vicariate.
 He trained the clergy for their future pastoral leadership.
 He appointed vicar generals from Northists and Southists of his diocese and administered the vicariate through them.
-Instead of the traditional system of training candidates for priesthood by individual priests, Bishop Charles sent seminarians from his vicariate to seminaries in Verapoly, Mangalapuram, Papal Seminary in Kandy, and Propaganda Seminary in Rome.
+Instead of the traditional system of training candidates for priesthood by individual priests, Lavigne sent seminarians from his vicariate to seminaries in Verapoly, Mangalapuram, Papal Seminary in Kandy, and Propaganda Seminary in Rome.

-Bishop Charles Lavinge held a Synod at the Church in Changanacherry from 18–20 December 1888 to discuss and decide on the details of pastoral arrangements in his vicarate.
+Lavinge held a Synod at the Church in Changanacherry from 18 to 20 December 1888 to discuss and decide on the details of pastoral arrangements in his vicarate.
 Vicars of parishes, superiors of religious congregations, and rectors of seminaries attended in the Changanacherry synod that made several pastoral decisions.

-Bishop Charles established new churches.
+Bishop Lavigne established new churches.
 He elevated eight parishes of the Northists and two parishes of Southists as foranes on 10 October 1891.
 He codified regulations for church administration, introduced catechism classes in parishes and schools, and showed his interest in administering first Holy Communion to children.
 He promoted the use of scapular and devotion to the souls in purgatory.
-He gave importance to evangelization among the low casts and established churches for the new converts.
+He gave importance to evangelization among the low castes and established churches for the new converts.
 He, along with Fr.
 Mani Nidhirikkal, promoted reunion of Jacobites to Catholic faith.

 There were schisms against Catholic faith in the community.
-Bishop Charles tried to convince their leaders and followers to keep up the Catholic doctrines.
+Lavigne tried to convince their leaders and followers to keep up the Catholic doctrines.
 He could win some of them.

-Bishop Charles was the pioneer in establishing English educational institutions for the Syrians.
+Lavigne was the pioneer in establishing English educational institutions for the Syrians.
 The first school he established was St. Berchmans English High School in Changanacherry.
 He also started schools in other places including Brahmamangalam for the Southists, and supported school at Mannanam established by Carmelite priests.
 He established Girls Schools at Mutholy, Changanacherry, and Alappuzha.
 Along with convents, Bishop Charles started Job training centers for women.

-Bishop Charles started or approved the establishment of religious congregations for men and women in the vicariate.
+Lavigne started or approved the establishment of religious congregations for men and women in the vicariate.
 He approved the desire of eight pious women from Pala and neighboring places, who were members of the Secular Franciscan (Third) Order to start a religious community.
 Thus, the Franciscan Clarist Congregation (FCC) was started at Changanacherry.
 Bishop Charles started an orphanage and entrusted that to the Clarist sisters.
 He started four religious communities for Carmelite Sisters.
 They were at Mutholay, Changanacherry, Vaikom, and Arakkuzha.
 He also promoted the establishment of the Visitation Congregation for the Southists at Kaipuzha.